louis-langholtz/flow/README.md

 on how systems can be designed in C++.

-At a conceptual design level, there are three types of things to think about: ports, connections, and systems.
+At a conceptual design level, there are three types of things to think about: ports, links, and systems.
 Ports define data inputs or outputs.
-Connections define the binding together of output ports with input ports.
+Links define the binding together of output ports with input ports.
 Systems meanwhile encapsulate implementations taking the data from its input ports, processing that data, and then outputting resulting data to its output ports.
-These implementations can be executable programs, or recursively definable containers of subsystems connected via connections to each other's ports.
+These implementations can be executable programs, or recursively definable containers of subsystems connected via links to each other's ports.
 When systems are run, or _instantiated_, they're transformed into: instances, and channels.
 Instances and channels exist until the instances exit.